aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/PathPlatform.md

 ## Effects of the `Platform` and `PlatformNoClock`
 There are some special logic implicated by the platform having these tags.
 Mainly, the game will often child GameObjects of interests to the platform when they are getting on it and child them back to where they were when no longer being on it.

 Specififcally, the GroundDetector's OnTriggerStay will check if the other collider has either of these tags and do the childing of the entity if it does.
-Additionally, the entity's `noclock` is set to true if the tag is `PlatformNoClock` and to false if it's `Platform`.
+Additionally, the entity.`noclock` is set to true if the tag is `PlatformNoClock` and to false if it's `Platform`.
 On the component's OnTriggerExit, this is all undone, but there's a special case for the player or `PFolower` where it's parented to the root instead of the map.

 The Hornable component also does this which is related to the ice cube of a [Dropplet](Dropplet.md).
 If the other collider has either tag, OnTriggerEnter / OnCollisionEnter will child the other transform to the platform.
 This is undone on the component's OnTriggerExit if the other collider has either of the tags.

-As for what the entity's `noclock` does, normally, on MainManager.DoClock, the method RefreshPlayer is called when the player is free and it would normally set the `onground` to false and root all playerdata entities (this incidentally has a known issue where the frictions gets toggled off for one frame every second). `noclock` is a field that will prevent this logic from happening so it prevents the rooting of the player to the scene.
+As for what the entity.`noclock` does, normally, on MainManager.DoClock, the method RefreshPlayer is called when the player is free and it would normally set the `onground` to false and root all playerdata entities (this incidentally has a known issue where the frictions gets toggled off for one frame every second). `noclock` is a field that will prevent this logic from happening so it prevents the rooting of the player to the scene.
 In the case of the PathPlatform, it means that this logic doesn't happen as long as the player is on the platform AND it is active (the logic is free to do its thing when the platform goes inactive).